SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-03-today-i-got-shot.md

 vaccine that does not incur a charge.

-When we got to my transfer stop, I stumbled out of the train, holding phone, insurance cards, shoulder bag, coat, and stumbled onto a bench.
-I had to fill the forms out fast before the slot could disappear.
+When we got to my transfer stop, I stumbled out of the train, holding phone, insurance cards, shoulder bag, coat, and collapsed onto a bench.
+I had to fill the forms out _fast_, before the slot could disappear.

 And&hellip; much to my surprise, it worked.
 I had apparently been fast enough to snipe at